 Radiation, high-speed objects and extremes of heat are significant hazards.
 Most space radiation comprises massive particles such as protons and atoms.
 Multiple thin layers, separated by a short distance, are extremely effective against high-speed objects.
 On hitting the outermost layer the object and the layer both melt or vapourise.
 The atoms or droplets scatter and hit the next layer as a diffuse cloud, each particle having much lower energy.
 The cascade soon dissipates.
 Aerogel can be thought of as multiple layers and is very effective at stopping small, high-speed particles.
 A sandwich of protective outer metal foil over a layer of aerogel would shield the structural fabric from extremes of hot and cold, from small meteors and from all radiation except gamma rays.
 The structure would be manufactured with the foil attached by short threads.
 Following inflation in space, a foaming liquid compound would then be injected into the cavity; the gas generated would both expand the cavity and fill it with an open foam which would quickly dry to become the aerogel.

-As a first step in the programme, it will be important to confirm the minimum diameter necessary for people of varying fitness.
-Technologies for aligning the hub and shuttle craft will need to be tried out and evaluated.
-A research station will need to be built, initially unmanned until docking is reliable.
+As a first step in the programme, it will be important to confirm the minimum diameter and rotation speed necessary for people of varying fitness.
+Technologies for aligning the hub and shuttle craft will also need to be tried out and evaluated.
+A research station will need to be built, initially unmanned.

-Once the basics of getting on and off are sorted out, the astronauts can move in.
+Once the vacuum seal and the basics of getting on and off are sorted out, the astronauts can move in.
 The arm would be extendable, and the relative weights of the two end modules progressively altered, to establish the best way to adjust the Coriolis forces in the living module, while maintaining constant gravity throughout.

 If the research prototype proves viable, it could be extended to a full wheel with greater onboard facilities.
 This would be useful in proving the construction methods for larger permanent stations.